Mitchell Silk: Books

-Environmental Law and Policy in the People's Republic of China.

 In 2021, Silk co-authored with Singaporean banker Seth Tan Dancing with Giants: A Lawyer and Banker Share Their Passion for Infrastructure Finance.
 The book chronicles their experiences over the last several decades working on some of the largest cross-border infrastructure projects on almost every continent and at the highest levels of government and corporate organizations.

 In addition to his books on finance, Silk published a three volume, 2,000 page translation of the classic Kedushas Levi, written by Rabbi Levi Yitzchok of Berditchev, published by ArtScroll in September 2023.
-This is the first complete translation of this work, and includes insights into human life, behavior, and psychology.
+This is the first complete English translation of this work, which is the most widely studied Chassidic commentary on Torah—arranged according to the weekly Torah portion—and the Jewish holidays, expanding upon earlier Hasidic philosophy, as well as Talmud and Midrash.

 Articles

 Silk has written numerous articles addressing topics such as Chinese business expansion, Taiwan's investment law, China's state secrets law, post-Mao environmental protection, and infrastructure policy in the U.S.